South Korea in the Vietnam War: Causes

-Eventually, a request for coalition partners by MACV under the Many Flags campaigns was made, and South Korea joined the war.
-South Korea would make up the second largest force in the ten member coalition after the United States.

-From a state level, South Korea's decision to join resulted from various underlying causes, including the development of US-South Korea relations, political exigencies, and the promise of economic aid from the United States.
-On the individual level, Korean soldiers saw themselves as repaying the sacrifices Americans had made during the Korean War.
-Many also saw an economic opportunity for combat pay and took on service to support their families.

 Role

-The first Korean units arrived in February 1965, in a brigade group known as Dove Force.
+Depended documents referred the time and the place the first South Korean units arrived at South Vietnam vary.
+The report by Stanley Larsen and James Collins Jr describes that the first units arrived in February 1965, in a brigade group known as Dove Force but there is also a book they were sent on January in the same year.
 These included engineers, a medical unit, military police, a navy LST, liaison staff, and other support personnel.
 Dove Force was deployed to the Biên Hòa region of South Vietnam, and helped build schools, roads and bridges.
 Medical teams are reported to have treated over 30,000 South Vietnamese civilians.
 The civilian operations in the early southern part of the campaign are reported to have had some success.
+At this time two thousand soldiers of the advance troops were dispatched and reached 50,000 finally within this year.
 In addition to combat and non-combat forces, South Korea had sent around 100,000 civilian workers to South Vietnam, employed in technical and civilian tasks.
+On the other hand, the Korean book by 金賢娥 writes that the first South Korean troops were sent in October 1965.
+According to it Blue Dragon Division and Fierce Tiger Division landed on Vũng Tàu after the South Korean national assembly approved the dispatch unanimously.